 Accounting firms around the world have been making efforts to embrace the technology which shall create an impact in the industry going forward.

-Marketing for accounting firms begins with understanding.
+Business development for accounting firms begins with understanding.
 You can’t market your services to potential clients unless you know their needs and requirements.
 Needs and requirements can be assimilated through consultative selling.

 This doesn’t mean you must become an expert in their field.
 You don’t have to be an engineer to understand the accounting needs of an engineering firm.
 But the more you understand the issues they face, the better your marketing will be.